 1. Open the Alexa app, and Select Smart Home from the side menu (press the three horizontal lines in the upper left-hand corner of the screen).

-3. Select Discover Devices in the Devices section.
+2. Select Add Device in the Devices section.

 7. Open the IFTTT app (or website) and select Create an Applet.